 It’s actually been proven that businesses with virtually no negative ratings online are less trustworthy than a similar brand with some negative feedback; especially in larger, established businesses.

 This is because most people realize it's just not realistic for a business to have zero unhappy customers.
 The old expression 'too good to be true' makes a lot of sense in this context.

-Good or bad, communication is the key to effectively using social media for your brand marketing.
+Good or bad, communication and quality content are the keys to effectively using social media for digital marketing your brand marketing and encouraging business growth.

 If you're just looking for some great Contest Prize Ideas, feel free to check out this page, which has a number of fantastic suggestions.

 Using brand marketing in your promotions and giveaways isn't as complicated as it seems.
 Careful positioning of your brand logo in all of the promotional materials is important for both the digital and physical marketing campaigns.

 However, many businesses overlook a simple, useful way to help build your brand marketing through these promotions - SWAG.